Security or Data Breach

 The Arkansas Personal Information Protection Act requires entities that collect personal information to use reasonable security procedures and practices to protect such information.
 Additionally, the law mandates that in the event such information is compromised, the entity must notify the affected individuals in a timely manner.
 Notification to individuals whose personal information has been compromised allows them to take steps to mitigate the potential misuse of their information.

-Although it is not required by Arkansas law, many entities that experience a security breach will offer credit monitoring services at no charge to affected individuals, usually for a period of one year.
-Credit monitoring can be useful in this context; however, it is entirely up to you whether you want to take advantage of such an offer.
+Although it is not required by Arkansas law, many businesses that experience a security breach will offer credit monitoring services at no charge to affected individuals usually for one year.
+Credit monitoring can be useful in this context; however, it is entirely up to the consumer whether he or she wants to take advantage of such an offer.

 What should I do if I receive a security breach notification?